-Robert D. Krumwied of Tri City Community Mental Health Center and Lee C. Strawhun of Southlake Center for Mental Health developed the Geminus concept - a management company that could serve the needs of the two healthcare facilities no longer burdening them with daily administration, hence leaving them the time and resources to do what they did best – help their clients.
-Geminus has been managing administrative services since 1992.
+Robert D. Krumwied of Tri City Community Mental Health Center and Lee C. Strawhun of Southlake Center for Mental Health developed the Geminus concept - a management company that could serve the needs of the two healthcare facilities in Northwest Indiana, no longer burdening them with daily administration, hence leaving them the time and resources to do what they did best – help their clients.
+A non-profit organization, Geminus has been managing administrative services since 1992.
 Sonia Magallon is the President of Geminus Corporation

 “Geminus, as part of the Regional Health Systems family of services, is committed to helping, healing, and building stronger communities.
 The health system builds a comprehensive continuum of care around our service recipients to support their emotional, physical and intellectual well-being.”